pixie-io/docs.px.dev/content/en/04-tutorials/02-pxl-scripts/01-write-pxl-scripts/03-custom-pxl-scripts-3.md

     return df
 ```

 > This `PxL Script` updates the function to take a `ns` argument of type `px.Namespace`.
-This variable is used to filter the pod connections to only those involving pods in the specified namespace.
+This variable is used on `line 15` to filter the pod connections to only those involving pods in the specified namespace.

 3. Switch to the `Vis Spec` tab and replace the contents with the following: